metabrainz/picard-plugins/plugins/classical_extras/Readme.md

    N.B.
 The "Tag name for artist/misc. options" also saves the Picard options for 'translate\_artist\_names' and 'standardize\_artists' as these interact with the Classical Extras options.

 7. "Over-ride plugin options displayed in UI with options from local file tags".
 If options have previously been saved (see above), selecting these will cause the saved options to be used in preference to the displayed options.
 The displayed options will not be affected and will be used if no saved options are present.
 The default is for no over-ride.
-If "Artists options" over-ride is selected then a sub-option to over-ride (or not) the "Tag details options" is available; this refers to just the detailed tag map in the second box in the tag-mapping tab.
-In particular, the tag-blanking section is controlled by the "Artists options" over-ride.
-If "Works options" over-ride is selected then a sub-option to over-ride (or not) the "Genres etc. options" is available.

    ***Note that* *very occasionally (if the tag containing the options has been corrupted) use of this option may cause an error.
 In such a case you will need to deselect the "over-ride" option and set the required options manually; then save the resulting tags and the corrupted tag should be over-written***